The-Ossuary/bookish-waffle/README.md

 # The Ossuary

-**The Ossuary** is a next-generation web3 game: a collaborative, occult-inspired ritual platform where players use blockchain-powered rituals to create, mutate, and interact with NFTs.
-Shape the living lore of a crypt-city built on sacrifice, creativity, and community storytelling—all fully on-chain.
+**The Ossuary** is a web3 game—a collaborative, occult-inspired ritual platform where players use blockchain-powered rituals to create, mutate, and interact with NFTs.
+Shape the living, on-chain lore of a crypt-city built on sacrifice, creativity, and community storytelling.

 ---